IATI/D-Portal/plated/README.md

 # Plated-Example

-A boilerplate for a static website hosted on github.
+A boilerplate for a static website hosted on github; ie. http://username.github.io/new-repo

 ## Dependencies